mdn/temp-processes/pull-requests.md

   **Issues need to be triaged before you start working** so that you know a problem addressed by a pull request is valid and that your pull request will be accepted.
   More information on issues can be found on our [Community pages for GitHub issues](https://github.com/mdn/mdn/issues/new?assignees=schalkneethling&labels=proposal%2Cneeds+triage&template=content-or-feature-suggestion.yml&title=Enter+your+proposal+here).

-- **If want to suggest new content** or a new feature, please submit a proposal through the 'New content or feature suggestion' [GitHub issue template](https://github.com/mdn/mdn/issues/new/choose).
+- **If want to suggest new content or a new feature**, submit a proposal through the 'New content or feature suggestion' [GitHub issue template](https://github.com/mdn/mdn/issues/new/choose).

 <!-- TODO: when we have the Discord set up.
 If you're not sure where to start, reach out to us on [Discord]() and ask for feedback.